Teal-Wolf-25-v2/be-a-doll/README.md

 - dolls can be made of a variety(3) of materials
 - dolls can be secured to a player's shoulders with ribbon (shift+rclick ribbon to force dolls off)
 - dolls can be renamed (only in world) with a nametag (dolls can see their own in f5 too) (this is cleared when you become not-doll)
+- dolls can also rename themselves by throwing the nametag into position (look straight up)
 - dolls are immune to drowning and freezing
 - dolls are sustained by repairs instead of food (use your dollcraft item with sticks/clay/string in inventory)
 - dolls can be repaired by others